Desert Garden appeal

 Thank you so much for supporting the Desert Garden Appeal

-Supporters have now given over £225,000 to aid thousands of Syrian refugees to grow their own fresh food in the desert.
-The project is on its way to being fully sustainable; ensuring this lifeline to families living in the camp can continue for as long as it needs to.
-However, we are still aiming to raise a further £25,000 to make the project fully sustainable, and help the residents of the camp prepare for the impact of Coronavirus (COVID-19).
+Supporters have helped raise £280,000 to aid thousands of Syrian refugees living in camps in the Jordanian desert.
+These funds are being used to obtain materials and train residents to grow their own fresh food using ground-breaking Sheffield science.
+The project is well on its way to being fully sustainable; ensuring this lifeline to families living in the camp can continue for as long as it needs to.

 Improving lives in the harshest of circumstances